SPS Resources

 - SLCO1B1, ABCG2, CYP2C9, and Statins

 It allows users to search for a drug, gene, variant, or combination to find various pharmacokinetic, pharmacodynamic and pharmacogenetic information.
-It uses CPIC guidelines and other resources to provide practical advice on drug dosing relating to genotype.
-The What is PharmGKB page walks through how to use the different resources offered.
+It uses CPIC guidelines and other resources to provide practical genotype-based drug-dosing advice.
+The What is ClinPGx page walks through how to use the different resources offered.

 It also uses published clinical guidance and FDA-approved drug information to provide summaries describing the potential impact of genotype variants.